shyamal2411/Acticlass/README.md

 ### 7. CSV Reporting Download

 - **Both Teacher and Student:**
-  Both teacher and student have the option to download all their activities on the activity screen as a report with a CSV file type.
+   Users with both teacher and student roles have the option to download all their activities on the activity screen as a report with a CSV file type.
+This option is available at the bottom right of the	the activity screen on click a bottom sheet will pop up, where the user needs to select group for the dropdown menu along with both start and end dates from when to when the user needs the report.
+And then click the download button to download the report.
+The report will be downloaded will be of ‘csv’ file type.
     <p align='center' style='margin-top:20px'>
   <img src='Acticlass-App/src/assets/csvDownload.png' alt='csvDownload' height='400px' >
   <img src='Acticlass-App/src/assets/csvReport.png' alt='csvReport' height='400px' >